• Skip to primary navigation

 When I first started getting into coffee and taking it a little more seriously I started in the most obvious place I could think of, the back of the pack of the shop-bought ground coffee I had.

-I got told to add 15g of coffee to a french press with 250ml of water, then to store the coffee in the freezer and take it out as needed.
-But I assumed this would make an average cup of coffee with simple instructions for everybody, I wanted more than that, I wanted Above Average Coffee so I went ahead and did some research…
+But I assumed this would make an average cup of coffee with simple instructions for everybody, I wanted more than that, I wanted Above Average Coffee so I went ahead and did some a ton of research…

 Coffee beans getting measured for freezing